artvalencio/dynamic-connect/README.md

 -----------------------------------------------------------------------------
 Installation:

+If you have git and pip installed in your computer, the easiest way (and which automatically handles the installation of the requirements) is:

-Open the terminal (Unix) or command prompt (Windows)
+* Open the terminal (Unix) or command prompt (Windows)

-Run: pip3 install git+https://github.com/artvalencio/dynamic-connect
+* Run: pip3 install git+https://github.com/artvalencio/dynamic-connect

-Now you can import the package in Python 3 using: import dynamic_connect
+* Now you can import the package in Python 3 using: import dynamic_connect

 -----------------------------------------------------------------------------